10up/ElasticPress/README.md

 ElasticPress is a simple plugin to dramatically improve WordPress performance and search.
 By integrating with [Elasticsearch](https://elastic.co), ElasticPress can speed up search queries, post/page/etc look ups, complex meta and taxonomy queries, improve search relevancy, support search misspellings, support search filters, and more.
 If you have struggled with slow load times when showing a list of posts or irrelevant search results, this plugin is for you.
 If you want to facet search results with filters, this plugin is for you.

 ElasticPress is module based so you can pick and choose what you need.
-The plugin even contains modules for popular plugins (right now [WooCommerce](http://wordpress.org/plugins/woocommerce) only).
+The plugin even contains modules for popular plugins.
 ElasticPress will make your WooCommerce product pages load much faster even when using filters.

 <p align="center">
 <a href="http://10up.com/contact/#request_quote"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/05/ghbadge-with-font.svg" width="700"></a>